Owen-3456/powershell-profile/README.md

 `Update-PowerShell` - Updates PowerShell to the latest version.
 Is ran on startup.

 `Update-Profile` - Updates the profile to the latest version.
-Is ran on startup.

 `Reload-Profile` - Reloads the profile.